 As mentioned, some manufacturers will use added scents or moisturizers to their CBD salves and creams.
 As a means of protecting your skin and your body, it’s crucial that you do the due diligence to ensure these additives are all natural and non-toxic.
 Some users find the consistency of CBD salves to be off-putting because it can be greasy and messy.
 These people will often turn to an alternative like a lotion or cream for less mess.

 Beauty and skincare products steeped with CBD have become a trendy must-have for consumers, and salves are certainly an important part of many makers’ lines.
 Since these creamy substances typically come in small, unassuming tins or cans, they are easy to carry in a small bag or purse.
-They’re also great for travel and are less likely to require explanation when traveling through airport security than a vape pen or dab rig.
+They’re also great for travel and are less likely to require explanation when traveling through airport security than a tincture or edible gummy.

 CBD salves are legal in all 50 states and are readily available online and at specialty brick-and-mortar shops.